 Many will also rejoice if the player kills Caesar.

-A less positive example: When Carla Boone was kidnapped by the Legion, she was hardly missed by the citizens of Novac (though they still believe this a horrifying fate for anyone) Manny Vargas was pretty much overjoyed.
+A less positive example: When Carla Boone was kidnapped by the Legion, she was hardly missed by the citizens of Novac since she openly despised the town and it's citizens (though they still believe this a horrifying fate for anyone) and Manny Vargas was pretty much overjoyed.
 This however led to her husband Craig to bear a grudge against the citizens of Novac and pretty much destroyed his friendship with Manny (who is heavily hinted to be in love with him).

-The first Dark Brotherhood quest in The Elder Scrolls V Skyrim involves killing a nasty old lady who runs an orphanage.
+The first Dark Brotherhood quest involves killing a nasty old lady who runs an orphanage.
 You can kill her right in front of the kids, and not only will they not report you to the guards, they'll cheer her demise.
 The only person who actually gets scared is her assistant, who while not particularly liking Grelod herself is still freaked out that she just got killed in cold blood.

 Also, this is the general attitude of the Dunmer and Argonians of Windhelm after Ulfric Stormcloak is dead and replaced by Brunwulf Free-Winter due the fact that Ulfric generally made their lives a living hell.
 The opposite is felt by the Nords, who not only saw Ulfric as a true hero of Skyrim but are generally not fond of non-Nords.